 Both traditional and emerging risks can have an impact on financial statements, and the auditor's approach should continuously evolve to address both types of risks.
 Emerging risks include changing macroeconomic and geopolitical conditions, evolving client use of technology (such as AI), cybersecurity risks, climate risks and event-specific client developments.
 The Risk Center of Excellence continues to develop tools to enhance the ability to monitor and address emerging risks in the audit portfolio.
-Audit teams may also involve specialists to address areas of emerging risk, including specialists in ESG, cybersecurity or AI.
+Audit teams may also involve specialists to address areas of emerging risk, including specialists in environmental, social and governance (ESG) matters, cybersecurity or AI.